How to Measure and Track Your SaaS Marketing Success

 4. Customer Health & Retention Metrics

-In SaaS, nurturing customer relationships after the buying stage is much more important than traditional business models.
+In SaaS, nurturing customer relationships after the buying stage is much more critical than traditional business models.
 This is because most SaaS products offer a subscription model instead of a one-time fee.

 It's, therefore, essential to focus on retaining existing customers, not just generating quality leads.
 When done correctly, customer retention brings in more profits than attracting new customers.
 In this stage, you can monitor key metrics such as: